23rd August 2023

 This is an English language exercise introducing and exploring the language and vocabulary of careers and employment.
 Students try to match the vocabulary with the appropriate pictures.
-Click on the image or the link .to download the printable PDF file.

 This is a listening/speaking lesson for practicing job interviews.
 Students try to complete the job interview speech bubbles with their own ideas and then listen to the audio and compare answers.